• Skip to primary navigation

 • Add in some finely chopped dark chocolate.
 Here is best to use a dark chocolate bar that you have chopped up extra finely or even grated.
 We want it to melt really quickly, so the smaller the chocolate the better.

 • Whisk the milk and chocolate together briskly until the chocolate has melted and the mixture is fully incorporated.
-You can always cheat and melt the chocolate in the microwave before adding to the milk for a guaranteed super smooth result.
+You can always cheat and melt the chocolate in the microwave before adding it to the milk for a guaranteed super smooth result.

 • Optional extra depending on supplies.
 If you have a milk frother then froth some milk and pour it on top of the hot chocolate before serving.